johnstonskj/rust-somedoc/README.md

 **Version 0.2.0**

+* Added new visitor traits and migrated the `XWiki` writer to use it.
+* Added new HTML writer using the new visitor traits.
 * Added new `Math` (inline), and `MathBlock` (block) constructs.
 * Added new `Caption` type and implementation for `Code`, `MathBlock`, and `Table`.
 * Added `Deref` for some String newtypes (`Anchor`, `Caption`, `Emoji`, and `Text`).